redFrik/udk18-Discrete_Structures/udk180111/README.md

         transform.localPosition= new Vector3 (Mathf.Round(x), y, z);
     }
 }
 ```

+* switch back to unity
+* attach the script to the GameObject by drag and drop.
-* switch back to unity and press play. you should see something like this...
+* press play. you should see something like this...

 ![00template](00template.png?raw=true "00template")